Lambing should be fun.

 Fat ewes are more prone to pregnancy toxemia.
 They experience

 more dystocia (birthing difficulties).
+They are more likely to prolapse their vaginas.
 Overfeeding can result

 in oversized fetuses that the female cannot deliver on her own.